g4s8/g4s8.github.io/_posts/2019-11-06-object-oriented-testing.md

 Valid EO test with JUnit is a
 [single statement of assertion](https://www.yegor256.com/2017/05/17/single-statement-unit-tests.html).

-But threre are a few issues with test methods which I see:
+But there are are a few issues with test methods which I see:
  - you can't control execution flow programmatically - you need to use some magic flags in `pom.xml`, but it's black magic)
  - you don't know how, when and why your test will be called.